EdWordy/EdWordy/README.md

 - 👋 Hi, I’m @EdWordy
 - 👀 I’m interested in ...
-Art, Design, Programming
+Art, Design, Programming, Psychology...
+So much, really.
 - 🌱 I’m currently learning ...
-Java, C#, C++, Kotlin and more!
+C#, and C++...
+Maybe Kotlin
 - 💞️ I’m looking to collaborate on ...
-Nothing
+De nada
 - 📫 How to reach me ...
-Edwards730@hotmail.com
+Taylorjordanedwards@gmail.com

 <!---
 EdWordy/EdWordy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.